dev-arthur-g20r/popcorn-adventure/README.md

 ## Details View
 ![Details View](https://github.com/dev-arthur-g20r/popcorn-adventure/blob/main/Screenshots/Detail%20View.png)

 This is the view that displays the detail about the movie, song or audio book that he/she selected from the **List view**.
-In the list view, we just pass the selected *detail* from `didSelectRowAt` in its *table view* to avoid another network call since our struct is reusable.
+In the list view, we just pass the selected *detail* from `didSelectRowAt` in its *table view* to avoid another network call since our `Detail` struct is reusable.